 - Variable-prefix workloads.
 If every request has a different system prompt, caching doesn't amortize.
 Routing on model and effort is your only cost knob.

 - Output-heavy generation.
 Cache pricing applies to input tokens only.
-A 4k-token response is 5x more expensive on Opus 4.7 ($25/MTok) than on Haiku 4.5 ($5/MTok); the output ratio isn't affected by caching.
+A 4k-token response is 5x more expensive on Opus 4.7 ($25/MTok) and 10x more expensive on Fable 5 ($50/MTok) than on Haiku 4.5 ($5/MTok); the output ratio isn't affected by caching.

 - Latency-bound classification and triage.
 Haiku is the "Fastest" tier in Anthropic's overview; Opus is "Moderate."
 For a real-time intent classifier on a customer-support stream, you want Haiku regardless of what the cache math says about cost.